vaginessa/AutoPoke/README.md

 ```
 -nb    # No bruteforcing, much faster
 ```
-TODO

 ## Limitations
-As automated tool usually, AutoPoke has limitations.
+As automated tools usually, AutoPoke has limitations.
-TODO
+Limitations include:
+-might not find all subdomains -> might not scan whole range if the subdomain is highest/lowest -might scan hosts that don't belong to target (if non-continuous ip-range in /24) -might not identify every different web app as only /'s are compared

 ## Future